 Do you ever feel dizzy, lightheaded, or like the world is spinning around you?
 If so, it may be time to see a doctor.
-Dizziness can have many causes and should not be ignored.
+Mild to severe dizziness can have many causes and should not be ignored.
 This article will explore when it’s time to see your doctor for dizziness.

 Dizziness is a common problem, affecting 25% of the world’s population at some point in their lifetime.
 Feeling lightheaded or off balance can be attributed to a range of sources.
 From environmental factors to dietary choices to medical issues, numerous potential causes of dizziness exist.
-Common root causes include:
+Common causes of dizziness include:

 - Inner ear issues such as vertigo, BPPV (benign paroxysmal positional vertigo), and labyrinthitis